Azure/azure-rest-api-specs/specification/datamigration/resource-manager/readme.md

   - suppress: R4037
   - suppress: R4017
     from: Microsoft.DataMigration/preview/2021-10-30-preview/sqlmigration.json
-    where: $.definitions.DatabaseMigration
+    where: $.definitions.DatabaseMigrationSqlMi
     reason: DatabaseMigration does not support list by subscription.
 DatabaseMigration is an extension resource type.
+To get the DatabaseMigration, we should have a subscription as well as a resource group and a migration target SQL Managed Instance.
+  - suppress: R4017
+    from: Microsoft.DataMigration/preview/2021-10-30-preview/sqlmigration.json
+    where: $.definitions.DatabaseMigrationSqlVm
+    reason: DatabaseMigration does not support list by subscription.
+DatabaseMigration is an extension resource type.
+To get the DatabaseMigration, we should have a subscription as well as a resource group and a migration target SQL Virtual Machine.
+  - suppress: R4016
+    from: Microsoft.DataMigration/preview/2021-10-30-preview/sqlmigration.json
+    where: $.definitions.DatabaseMigrationSqlMi
+    reason: DatabaseMigration does not support list by resource group.
+DatabaseMigration is an extension resource type.
+To get the DatabaseMigration, we should have a subscription as well as a resource group and a migration target SQL Managed Instance.
+  - suppress: R4016
+    from: Microsoft.DataMigration/preview/2021-10-30-preview/sqlmigration.json
+    where: $.definitions.DatabaseMigrationSqlVm
-To get the DatabaseMigration, we should have a subscription as well as a resource group and a migration target like Sql Managed Instance or Sql Virtual Machine.
+    reason: DatabaseMigration does not support list by resource group.
+DatabaseMigration is an extension resource type.
+To get the DatabaseMigration, we should have a subscription as well as a resource group and a migration target SQL Virtual Machine.
 ```
 ### Tag: package-2021-06